 Savyasachi starts on a promising note with an interesting premise.
 The film falls to be a regular commercial entertainer without any delay.
 The theme is exciting but the writing is extremely routine.
 The film has two separate love and action tracks that are forcefully mixed.
 The first half solely depends on the romance and only at the interval, the action part begins.
 The second half is partly engaging with thriller elements.
 Furthermore, the mind game is not as good as expected.
 The pre-climax is interesting and connects the segments.
 In addition, the climax is satisfactory.

 Naga Chaitanya is consistently getting better with each film.
 He improved a lot in dances and action scenes.
 He is growing to be a mass hero in his father’s footsteps.
 His acting in romance and emotional scenes is good.
-R. Madhavan is an asset to the film and he clearly dominated Naga Chaitanya in the later half of the film.
+R. Madhavan is an asset to the film and he dominated Naga Chaitanya in the latter half of the film.
 In addition, he brought in a lot of subtlety required for the role.
-Nidhhi Agerwal looks beautiful on screen but has to work on her expressions.
+Nidhhi Agerwal looks beautiful on-screen but has to work on her expressions.
 Moreover, she carries a blank expression in some scenes and songs.
 If she gets better at acting, she has a lot of scope in Tollywood.
 Bhoomika Chawla is impressive in her limited role.
 Vennela Kishore plays his regular comic role and he is good at it.

-Savyasachi Technical Analysis:
+Savyasachi Technical Analysis

 The screenplay is average and the dialogues are decent.
 The production values are excellent as the film is rich in all aspects.
 The cinematography is top-notch with pleasant visuals.
 The background score is good and the songs are decent.
 ‘Ninnu road meeda chusinadi’ is a mass number and a treat for the fans.
 The dance choreography is superb as the film offers more than expected.
 The stunts choreography is good.
 The editing is decent with continuity in the film.
 The direction is decent but there is a lot of scope for improvement.
 Not to mention, the central theme is not reflected throughout the film.